If you're going to kill us, make it quick -- we are sick of waiting on death row

 Taking a few bites filled us with joy.
 Even as warplanes roared overhead, we felt that we had achieved some victory over the malnourishment imposed on us in besieged Eastern Ghouta.

-Back at the women's basement, the children were working up a storm and the mothers were either cleaning up after their kids or trying to calm the down.
+Back at the women's basement, the children were working up a storm and the mothers were either cleaning up after their kids or trying to calm them down.

 I assumed the role of keeping the kids entertained.
 I had them gather around and told them stories.
-I started with "Gone with the Wind because" I wanted the kids to be inspired by the heroine Scarlett's courage.
+I started with "Gone with the Wind" because I wanted the kids to be inspired by the heroine Scarlett's courage.
 I told them about how she had been through her own war and came out of it safely.
-I regaled them with stories about how she rebuilt her life over the rubble of America's Civil War.
+I regaled them with stories about how she rebuilt her life from the rubble of America's Civil War.

 Their eyes sparkled with curiosity when I started to speak to them about Scarlett's ill-fated romance.

-The women offered me a cup of coffee as a token of thanks looking after their children, if only for an hour.
+The women offered me a cup of coffee as a token of thanks for looking after their children, if only for an hour.

 As I sat in my spot looking at the basement now filled with calm, the women and children squeezed together to make room for everyone in the shelter, I thought again about my former jail cell.
-The scene was eerily similar, and the torture, too, inflicted by the regime in its prisons and its battlefields are nearly one and the same.
+The scene was eerily similar, and the torture, too, inflicted by the regime in its prisons and its battlefields is nearly one and the same.

 Amid the relative quiet of the night, the hopelessness of our situation set in again and my mind went back to my last meeting with the United Nations.